18 May Alcohol brands and influencer marketing: The dos and don’ts

 Best practise in action

 Vamp has worked with an array of alcohol brands.
-Including Pernod Richard, Good Pair Days, White Claw, Smirnoff, Hendricks, Chambord, Nort Beer, Budweiser, Corona and Jimmy Brings.
-They’ve all used our platform to connect with brand safe influencers to create engaging content that drives their customers to action.
+Including Pernod Ricard, Good Pair Days, White Claw, Smirnoff, Hendricks, Singleton, Chambord, Nort Beer, Budweiser, Corona and Jimmy Brings.
+They’ve all used our platform to connect with brand-safe influencers to create engaging content that drives their customers to action.

 Smirnoff partnered with Vamp creators to drive mass awareness and purchase intent of their new Seltzer range.
 A mix of macro and micro influencers generated beautiful Summer-inspired content for social.
 This organic-only strategy achieved just under half a million impressions and an engagement rate that was 1.6x higher than the industry benchmark.

 Repeat client, Pernod Ricard came to Vamp when they needed an awareness and engagement driving influencer campaign.
 To promote the latest Jacob’s Creek 1847 wine range, the brand partnered with 22 lifestyle and foodie creators.
 Together they drove over 60k impressions and an engagement rate that beat the industry benchmark by 80%.
 The brand also received 45 bonus pieces of influencer-generated content which could be organically re-shared onto their socials.

 When Hendricks Gin wanted to create stunningly unusual content that celebrated their key drinking moments and drove social engagements, they turned to Vamp.
 Artistic-type foodie and lifestyle creators were chosen to organically share their work across Instagram.
 These posts were then repurposed into a paid media strategy that achieved over 30k engagements and a 8.6% engagement rate, 7x the industry average.